 During view transformation, voxel features are computed only from masked-valid pixels, resulting in a significantly cleaner and more structurally coherent 3D initialization.
-By suppressing free-space and ambiguous projections at view transformation stage, the resulting 3D sparse feature volume provides a more reliable foundation for subsequent sparse 3D reasoning.
+By suppressing free-space and ambiguous projections at the view transformation stage, the resulting 3D sparse volume features provide a more reliable foundation for subsequent sparse 3D reasoning.

-Moreover, unlike the original LSS formulation that aggregates feature using depth distribution probability as interpolation weights which often leads to geometric blurring under peak depth distribution, we introduce an explicit unsigned distance encoding to preserve geometric continuity along each camera ray.
+Moreover, unlike the original LSS formulation that aggregates features using the depth distribution probabilities as interpolation weights which often leads to geometric blurring under peak depth distribution, we introduce an explicit unsigned distance encoding to preserve geometric continuity along each camera ray.
 Instead of probabilistically spreading features across depth bins, we anchor features at the expected depth and encode their relative distance to each depth hypothesis.
 Specifically, given the depth probability distribution $P_{depth}(h,w,d)$, we estimate the expected depth as

 where $d$ and $i$ denote discrete depth bin indices.